babis-k/set09121/lectures/lecture2.md

 # Git Hosts

-Honestly I'd just recommend using GitHub Destop these days!
+Honestly I'd just recommend using GitHub Desktop these days!
 It's the nicest one to use for basic stuff...

 ---